rkgIITBh/data-structures.github.io/HTML/huffmanEncoding.md

 | Variable lengh code | 0  |101 |100 |111 |1101|1100|

 </div>
-Three-bit fixed length code for each symbol is given in the second row of the table.
-Decryption is fast and simple.
-We can repeatedly take out three bits from the prefix of encrypted text, and retrieve the symbol that a 3-bit string represents by consulting the encoding table.
+Three-bit fixed-length code for each symbol is given in the second row of the table.
+Decryption is fast and straightforward.
+We can repeatedly take out three bits from the encrypted text prefix and retrieve the symbol that a 3-bit string represents by consulting the encoding table.

 Decryption process as stated above is characterized by the fact that